 In this preliminary phase, there may be no information available about the potential implementation location (or test site), while for a realistic assessment of the potential impact of an innovation a detailed and explicit description of the present situation at the implementation location is needed.
-The results of the TIF Tool thus provide a general impression of the potential impact of the innovation, and whether and which kind of environmental and socio-economic issues may arise during further development, marketing and implementation of the innovation.
+The results of the TIF Tool thus provide a general impression of the potential impact of the innovation, and whether and which kind of environmental and socioeconomic issues may arise during further development, marketing and implementation of the innovation.
 This may result in a need to redesign the innovation.

-5.2.2 Impact Assessment Framework (TRL 4-5)
+6.2.2 Impact Assessment Framework (TRL 4-5)

-If, during preliminary screening (preliminary questions and TIF Tool), the innovator foresees that the innovation will have an impact on the environment or on a sector, the next step will be to qualitatively fill in the Impact Assessment Framework (see Table 5-1).
-This consists of filling in a brief description of the impact and to assign a indicative score by symbols (++, +, 0, - , --), supplemented with numbers and colors.
+If, during preliminary screening (preliminary questiona and TIF Tool), the innovator foresees that the innovation will have an impact on the environment or on a sector, the next step will be to qualitatively fill in the Impact Assessment Framework (see Table 6-1).
+This consists of filling in a brief description of the impact and to assign a indicative score by symbols (e.g., ++, +, 0, - , --),colors, and/or numbers.
 This helps to present the outcomes in a clear and accessible way.
-Box 5-2 provides some helpful desk study questions to assist the innovator in qualitatively filling in the Impact Assessment Framework.
+Box 6-2 provides some helpful desk study questions to assist the innovator in qualitatively filling in the Impact Assessment Framework.
 However, to evaluate the impacts in a realistic way (both qualitatively and quantitatively), the assistance of experts may be needed.
-In Section 5.3 an example of a detailed Impact Assessment (including the monetized effects) is provided.
+In section 6.3 an example of a detailed Impacat Assessement (including the monetized effects) is provided.

-It is important to note that impacts of an innovation may vary across Europe, due to physical or socio-economic differences between locations.
-Therefore, a detailed description of the current situation (the reference situation)is very important for the impact assessment, and a discussion with local experts and/or stakeholders to determine the current situation would be valuable for the completion of the impact assessment in this phase.
+It is important to note that the flexibility of the innovation in the European market will be highly dependent on whether the innovation has foreseen impacts at different locations.
+Because the current situation at a given location (where traditional meaures may already be in place) forms the reference situation for determining whether the innovation will have an impact on a given sector, a detailed description of the current situation in the intended operational (or market) environment is very important for the impact assessment.
+A discussion with local experts and/or stakeholders to determine the current situation would be valuable for the completion of the impact assessment in this phase.

-Table 5-1 Impact Assessment Framework (TRL 4-5)
+Table 6-1 Impact Assessment Framework (TRL 4-5)